 Social partner involvement in the 2002 NAP

-This feature examines social partner involvement in Austria's 2002 National Action Plan (NAP) for employment.
+This feature examines social partner involvement in the UK's 2002 National Action Plan (NAP) for employment.
 It is one of a set of similar features for all the EU Member States, written in response to a questionnaire.

-This feature outlines how Austrian social partner organisations have been involved in Austria's 2002 National Action Plan (NAP) on employment.
+This feature outlines how the main UK social partner organisations - the Confederation of British Industry (CBI) and the Trades Union Congress (TUC) - have been involved in drawing up the UK's 2002 National Action Plan (NAP) on employment.
 Under the European employment strategy, each year the EU Member States draw up NAPs in response to the annual Employment Guidelines.

 Similar features on social partner involvement in the 2002 NAPs have been drawn up by the European Industrial Relations Observatory (EIRO) national centres in all the EU Member States, in response to a questionnaire.
 Details on the background to this exercise, and the questionnaire used, can be found at TN0206102F.
 Readers are advised to refer to the questionnaire in conjunction with this feature.

 The main social partner organisations involved in the production of the 2002 UK NAP were the CBI and the TUC.
 The NAP also lists CEEP UK- the UK section of the European Centre of Enterprises with Public Participation and of Enterprises of General Economic Interest (CEEP) - as having been consulted.
 This feature is based on information provided by CBI and TUC officials during short interviews with the author.